rails/rails/guides/source/action_controller_overview.md

 This marks the `:log_entry` parameters hash and any sub-hash of it as permitted and does not check for permitted scalars, anything is accepted.

-WARNING: Extreme care should be taken when using calling `expect` with an empty hash, as it will allow all current and future model attributes to be mass-assigned.
+WARNING: Extreme care should be taken when calling `expect` with an empty hash, as it will allow all current and future model attributes to be mass-assigned.